|

 the first church to be built on the other side of the river, St. Mary-Without-the-Walls in Handbridge, whose fine tall spire is clearly visible from all around.
 Built in 1887, occupying a site of a Roman cemetery, it was a gift to the city from the Duke of Westminster.

 St. Mary-Within-the-Walls, however, has a far more reaching history.
-The original church on the spot, dating from the 12th century, was known as St. Mary de Castro ('of the Castle').
-The present structure dates from the 16th century and the porch contains stones brought from the nunnery of St. Mary's, which once stood overlooking the Roodee where, for the moment, the unsightly Police HQ building stands.
+The original church on the spot, dating from around 1350, was known as St. Mary de Castro ('of the Castle'). and erected partly to serve the needs of the garrison and staff of the neighbouring Chester Castle.
+Some of the present church dates from a rebuilding in the 16th century and the porch contains stones brought from the nunnery of St. Mary's, which once stood overlooking the Roodee where the new HQ building now stands.
 The tower was once much lower than it is today- as a precaution against attack it was forbidden for any neighbouring building to overlook the walls of the castle.
-The ornately-carved upper parts of the tower we see today were added by the castle's re-builder, Thomas Harrison in
+The ornately-carved upper 30 ft of the tower we see today were added by the castle's re-builder, Thomas Harrison in

 You